Balancing Coursework and Practicum

 Pay attention to what strategies work for you.
 Do you thrive with detailed schedules or find them constraining?
 Do you work better in long blocks or short bursts?
 When in the day are you most productive?
 Self-knowledge about your working style improves your effectiveness.

 Reflect on how you handled crunch periods.
 What would you do differently?
 What worked well enough to repeat?
-These insights inform how you approach demanding periods in future jobs.
+These insights inform how you approach deadline conflicts across commitments in future professional roles.

 Keeping Perspective